Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The liver is in the upper right part of the abdomen.
 Most of it is protected by the ribs.
 The liver is a vital organ that has many jobs.
 The liver:

-Works with the stomach and intestines to digest food.
+Works with the stomach and intestines to digest food

-Stores vitamins and minerals.
+Stores vitamins and minerals

-Removes toxic (poisonous) substances from the blood.
+Removes poisonous (toxic) substances from the blood

 Common bile duct.
 The duct from the liver (hepatic duct) and the duct from the gallbladder (cystic duct) meet to form the common bile duct.
 The common bile duct carries bile to the duodenum.

-Copyright © 2015 Baylor Health Care System All Rights Reserved. |
+Copyright © 2017 Baylor Scott & White Health.
+All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR